 This contextual history highlights an era in which organizations faced difficulties due to human labour and resource-intensive database administration procedures.
 It prepared the way for a revolutionary change that led to the emergence of more automated and effective solutions in the following years.

 AWS RDS, or Amazon Relational Database Service, is a significant development in the field of cloud database systems.
-AWS RDS is a fully managed service designed to simplify and streamline the process of setting up, operating, and scaling relational databases in the AWS Cloud.
-AWS RDS allows users to select the database engine that best suits their unique application requirements by supporting various database engines.
+Is a fully managed service designed to simplify and streamline the process of setting up, operating, and scaling relational databases in AWS Cloud.
+RDS allows users to select the database engine that best suits their unique application requirements by supporting various database engines.
 Popular platforms, including Db2, MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL are among the supported engines.

 AWS RDS stands out due to its commitment to offering a fully managed experience.
 It also means that the service takes care of standard database operations like patch management, hardware provisioning, and backups.
 AWS RDS frees users from the burden of database administration by automating these processes, freeing them up to concentrate their time and resources on developing applications.